The St. Cloud State University

-St. Cloud State University joins a unique list of other leading university campuses across the country who have established recovery communities.
-These programs have proven successful as their students have emerged as campus leaders including achieving higher average GPAs than their campus peers.
+Our collegiate recovery community supports those who have struggled with substance abuse and addiction and now recognize the need to completely abstain and make a commitment to quality sobriety as they pursue a college education at St. Cloud State University or St. Cloud Technical and Community College.
+We are among a unique list of leading university campuses across the country that have established residential collegiate recovery communities.
+These programs have proven highly successful; as their students have emerged as vibrant campus leaders, typically achieving higher average GPAs than their campus peers.

 The St. Cloud State University Recovery Community consists of